deltaDAO/mvg-portal/content/pages/privacy/en.md

 **6.2 Analytics**

-deltaDAO uses [**Plausible Analytics**](https://plausible.io/), a privacy-friendly web analytics tool for tracking overall trends in our website traffic.
+ClioX relies on deltaDAO's use of [**Plausible Analytics**](https://plausible.io/), a privacy-friendly web analytics tool for tracking overall trends in our website traffic.
 Plausible Analytics **does not use cookies or similar technologies** that require information to be stored on your device.
 Plausible Analytics **does not track individual visitors** and **does not create persistent identifiers**.
 It does not use cross-platform or cross-device tracking and does not pass on data to third parties.
 You can find further information in chapter 3 and 4.

 ## 7. External links

-Our portal demonstrator contains links to external websites that are beyond the control and responsibility of deltaDAO.
+Our portal demonstrator contains links to external websites that are beyond the control and responsibility of ClioX.

 ## 8. Your rights

 If you want to make use of your rights described below, do not hesitate to contact us.

-**8.1 Right of access (Art.
-15 GDPR)**
+**8.1 Right of access **
 You have the right to obtain confirmation as to whether deltaDAO processes personal data about you.
-If we are processing personal data about you, you have the right to access these personal data and to gain the information defined in Art.
-15 GDPR.
+If we are processing personal data about you, you have the right to access these personal data and to gain the information.

-**8.2 Right to rectification (Art.
-16 GDPR)**
+**8.2 Right to rectification **
 You have the right to obtain without undue delay the rectification of inaccurate personal data about you.
 Additionally, you have the right that incomplete personal data about you are completed.

-**8.3 Right to erasure (Art.
-17 GDPR)**
+**8.3 Right to erasure **
-You have the right to obtain without undue delay the erasure of personal data about you, where the defined legal grounds in Art.
-17 GDPR apply.
+You have the right to obtain without undue delay the erasure of personal data about you, where the defined legal grounds apply.

-**8.4 Right to restriction (Art.
-18 GDPR)**
+**8.4 Right to restriction **
-Moreover, you have the right to obtain the restriction of processing your personal data where the defined legal grounds in Art.
-18 GDPR apply.
+Moreover, you have the right to obtain the restriction of processing your personal data where the defined legal grounds apply.

-**8.5 Right to data portability (Art.
-20 GDPR)**
+**8.5 Right to data portability )**
 You have the right to receive your personal data in a structured, commonly used, and machine-readable format.
-Additionally, you have the right to transmit those data to another controller without hindrance, where the defined legal grounds in Art.
-20 GDPR apply.
+Additionally, you have the right to transmit those data to another controller without hindrance, where the defined legal grounds apply.
 You can make use of your right to data portability by contacting us.

-**8.6 Right to object (Art.
-21 GDPR)**
+**8.6 Right to object **
-On grounds relating to your particular situation, you have the right to object to the processing of your personal data where we based the processing on legitimate interests (Art.
-6(1)(f) GDPR).
-If you object, deltaDAO will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing, overriding your rights, freedoms, and interests, or if the processing is required to establish, exercise, or defend legal claims.
+On grounds relating to your particular situation, you have the right to object to the processing of your personal data where we based the processing on legitimate interests.
+If you object, ClioX will no longer process your personal data unless we can demonstrate compelling legitimate grounds for the processing, overriding your rights, freedoms, and interests, or if the processing is required to establish, exercise, or defend legal claims.

-**8.7 Right to lodge a complaint (Art.
-77 GDPR)**
+**8.7 Right to lodge a complaint **
-You have the right to lodge a complaint with a supervisory authority if you consider the processing of your personal data by deltaDAO to infringe the GDPR.
+You have the right to lodge a complaint with a supervisory authority if you consider the processing of your personal data by ClioX to infringe the law in your jurisdiction.
 You can lodge a complaint in particular

 - in the Member State of your habitual residence,
 - in the Member State of your place of work, and